- Classic & Antique Cars

 - The best classic car rates in the business and lowest average cost

 A-1 Auto Transport ships vehicles worldwide.
 To learn about the options and discounts we have available for classic car transport, call us today at 1-855-545-8411!
 Use our free online quote calculator to estimate the cost of moving your classic car anywhere in the U.S!

 Passport Transport has been in business for more than 40 years, moving antique and vintage automobiles to all 48 states in the contiguous U.S. They use only fully enclosed auto carriers and specialize in door to door delivery of classic cars.

 145 Evergreen Pkwy Lebanon, MO 65536 (417) 532-5600

 Horseless Carriage Carriers

 Located in New Jersey, Horseless Carriage ships classic and collector autos nationwide.
 They specialize in enclosed transport, which offers the maximum protection for a vehicle during transport.
 Storage terminals are also available.

 61 Iowa Ave.
 Patterson, NJ 07503 (973) 742-2692

 Enclosed Vehicle Transport Inc.

 Transporting classic cars and motorcycles, Enclosed Vehicle Transport Inc. has door to door delivery service to the lower 48 states.
-They offer cargo and liability insurance, and use fully enclosed, non-stacking car shipping trailers.
+They offer cargo and liability insurance, and use an enclosed trailer designed for classic car auto transport.

 45 Station Rd.
 Glen Mills, PA 19342 (888) 827-6799